Massachusetts e-MOLST Web Portal

 - Alternatively, download and complete a multi-lingual MOLST form, and upload to the web portal

-• Simply ask: "Do you have a Health Care Agent?"
+• Help ensure adults have a Health Care Proxy.
+Simply ask: "Do you have a Health Care Agent?" -

 - If yes, check that a valid, up to date Health Care Proxy is in the patient record